 Current research topics being studied by researchers with the Pan Verus Project include:

 - Wildlife demand relating to hunting, trade, and medicine

 - Wildlife species survey within the Outamba section of the park

 Community Based Alternative Livelihoods

 Once the needs of the community can be identified the Pan Verus Project will begin to introduce sustainable agriculture opportunities.
-By creating opportunities for local people to engage in sustainable agriculture, the Pan Verus Project hope that food-insecurity and the necessity to hunt to make a living will be off-set.
+By creating opportunities for local people to engage in sustainable agriculture and alternative livelihoods, the Pan Verus Project hope that food-insecurity and the necessity to hunt to make a living will be off-set.